Better working environment and higher output with automated packing of corrugated trays for bread

 Product Manager Liba Bröd

 “Stress levels certainly increased when we had to fold that many trays manually.
 We barely had time to do it all.
-We also felt it could become a health and safety issue, as it puts a lot of strain on the shoulders and arms in the long term.”
+We also felt it could become a health and safety issue.”

 The answer?

-To protect their employees, Liba Bröd invested in an automated tray former and packaging tailored for the machine from Stora Enso.
+To protect their employees, Liba Bröd invested in an automated tray erector and trays tailored to the machine from Stora Enso.

 Thomas Blomqvist